-Ron Yekutiel, serial-entrepreneur and former helicopter pilot in the Israeli Air Force, shares his take on good leadership and how building a business based on your core values can take you very far.
+Ron Yekutiel, serial-entrepreneur, CEO of Kaltura and former helicopter pilot in the Israeli Air Force, shares his take on good leadership and how building a business based on your core values can take you very far.

 On a clear fall day, from the 15th floor of a building in the center of San Francisco, Ron gazes out the window at the cityscape.
 He is used to seeing the world from above.
 This energetic Co-Founder, Chairman and CEO has learned many valuable lessons over the years.